adeelibr/deno-playground/chapter_1:oak/README.md

 # Description

+Tutorial for this codebase can be found at freecodecamp https://www.freecodecamp.org/news/create-a-todo-api-in-deno-written-by-a-guy-coming-from-node/

-Using oak to create a todo application.
+This tutorial focused on using oak to create a todo application.

 List of thing achieved;